FixBD/Educare/readme.txt

 #### Admin Can -

-<p>We work for add <b>Results Rules</b> futures. this is a one of the most important futures for add results.
-In current version of this plugin, admin can add one rules results.</p>

-<p><b>What is Results Rules futures?</b><br>
-Current version of this plugin, admin can add one rules results. for example: we need to add JSC, SSC and HSC exam results. but admin can add only one of this three exam.
-Because, JSC students subject are 9, SSC students Subject 11, and HSC students subject 7.
-So, it's little be complicated to Add, Show and Auto calculate the results.
-Results Rules futures solve this issue.
-We will add this futures after next update!</p>
+<b>Results Rules</b> Now This Features is available (v1.2.0)+ <br>

-##### Back end -
+##### Back end - (Comin Soon)
 1. Add Teachers
 1. Received Payment
+1. Students Profiles Management
 1. Aprove Admissions Forms
 1. Delete Admissions Forms

 ##### Front In -
-1. Custom Login page
+1. Custom Stundent/User Login page
-1. Custom Registration page
+1. Custom Stundent/User Registration page
+1. Custom Stundent/User Profiles Edit page
-1. Custom Forgot Password page
+1. Custom Stundent/User Forgot Password page
-1. Custom User Profiles page
+1. Custom Stundent/User User Profiles page
-1. Custom Profiles Edit page
-1. Redirect Facility
-  And soo on...
+1. Redirect Facility - Stundent Can Redirect Custom Profiles And soo on...

 For more info, please visit the [Educare on GitHub](https://github.com/fixbd/educare).

 ### Shortcodes

-Currently, there are only one shortcodes available that you can use in your post editor, template or any shortcode-ready area..
+Currently, there are only one shortcodes available that you can use in your post editor, template or any shortcode-ready area...

 #### [educare_results]